 Examples of OCD compulsions:

-- Excessive washing, cleaning, and scrubbing—sometimes 100+ times per day
+- Excessive washing, cleaning, and scrubbing—sometimes more than 100 times per day

 - Repeatedly checking on things or re-doing tasks, such as locking the door

 - Counting while performing tasks to end on a “safe” number, such as "10" or an even number

 - Excessive self-reassurance in order to quell anxious feelings

 - Frequently asking others for reassurance - known as excessive reassurance-seeking (ERS)3

 - Repeatedly rearranging items to keep them in a particular order

 In the USA, 2.3% of adults have an official OCD diagnosis.4

 Symptoms can appear at any age, but usually emerge between 10-18.
 According to the American Psychiatric Association (APA), OCD is more common in boys than girls during childhood, but shifts in adulthood and is slightly more prevalent in women than men.